janelcv/ChatBot/README.md

 # ChatBotExperiment-

-This repo is mt first experimental attemp to build a chatbot.
-TBD.
+This repo is my first experimental attemp to build a ChatBot.
+ChatBot will answer questions about specific topic.